Sreeram-Ramesh/KiCad-Projects/README.md

 ### 3. Valentino

-A development board, similar to the arduino, based on the ATMEGA328 chip, design brought to life on the Valentine's day.
+A development board, similar to the Arduino, based on the ATMEGA328 chip, design brought to life on Valentine's Day.
 Pretty rudimentary design.
 Looking forward to my microcontrollers course in semester 4.
 Hoping to develop more on this and have my custom microcontroller board made one day.
 If you have got any resources you think can help me kindly let me know.
 Here are some specs:

 - Clock Speed: 16 MHz
 - Supports SPI and UART